Russia struggles with legacy of 1917 Bolshevik Revolution

 “Russia, in a way, hasn’t moved on,” he said.
 “People feel detached from the ability to affect their fate and the government.
 The authorities like it that way.”

-Associated Press writers David Keyton in Stockholm and Kate de Pury in Moscow contributed.
+Associated Press writers David Keyton in Stockholm, and Kate de Pury in Moscow, contributed to this report.

 Copyright © 2017 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.